 Springs have many applications across most engineering disciplines.
 Springs are found in vehicle engines and suspensions, earthquake-rated buildings, hinged aircraft door mechanisms, farm equipment, medical devices, and more.

-A commonly used spring is a helical compression spring.
+A commonly used spring is a helical compression spring as illustrated in Fig. 14.1.
 This is the “standard” coiled spring that is designed to offer resistance against an axial force (i.e., a force in the direction through the open center of the spring).
 You are working with a design team that is sizing compression springs for a project.
 You are responsible for writing a program that can determine a spring’s wire length (i.e., the length of wire used to manufacture the spring) and total mass when given information about the spring’s parameters.

 You will use these equations to calculate the values you need: